Complete Publisher Submission · Confidential

 Agatha Christie, Dumb Witness (July 1937); Death on the Nile (November 1937)

-Documented: The Pohoomull Brothers are named directly in Dumb Witness as the source of Oriental silks and curios in a wealthy English country house.
 Christie and Max Mallowan were regular visitors to the Winter Palace Hotel in Luxor through the 1930s, where they played bridge with Howard Carter.
+The Pohoomull Brothers arcade was in this building.
 Both the Winter Palace (Luxor) and the Old Cataract Hotel (Aswan) claim to be where Death on the Nile was written — Christie stayed and wrote at both.
-The two novels appeared four months apart in the same year.
-Family oral history: Christie purchased a coat from the Pohoomull Brothers arcade at the Winter Palace, took it back to England, and wore it while writing — the coat being the connective tissue explaining why the family name appears in an English country house novel the same year as the Egyptian one.
+Dumb Witness (July 1937), set in an English country house, is filled with Oriental silks and curios of the kind sold by the Pohoomull Brothers — kimonos, embroidered textiles, Eastern curiosities.
+Death on the Nile appeared four months later, set at the hotel itself.
+Both novels, one year, one arcade.
+Family oral history: Christie purchased a coat from the Pohoomull Brothers shop, took it back to England, and wore it while writing.
+The coat — its label reading Pohoomull Bros, Winter Palace Bldgs. — is the physical thread connecting the arcade to the fiction.
 Verification avenue: the Christie Archive, University of Exeter; the Agatha Christie estate.

 Documents the 1910s fraud targeting "Pohoomul Brothers Silk Merchants and Jewellers in Apollo Bunder, Bombay."
 Pearl necklace worth £5,000.
 Washington Times coverage.
 Proof of the Bombay store's prestige as the city's premier jewellery address.